jonleopard/razzle_afterjs_redux_material_ui/README.md

-# Razzle x After.js w/ Redux and Styled-Components
+# Razzle x After.js w/ Redux and Material UI

 This is another demo project to get more familiar with razzle and after js.
 Project has redux and material ui inside.